syedumerahmedcode/release-version-finder/README.md

 - Java 11
 - [SpringBoot](https://start.spring.io/): Used to create easy stand-alone, production-grade Spring based Applications.
 - [Maven](https://maven.apache.org/): Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
+- [Git Actions](https://docs.github.com/en/actions): GitHub Actions helps automate tasks within the software development life cycle.
+GitHub Actions are event-driven, meaning that you can run a series of commands after a specified event has occurred.
+They happen directly on the Github repo itself.

 ## Explanation